MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-route-to-queue-rules.md

 1. In **Conditions**, define the set of conditions.
 If you're creating rules for records, then the top-level condition is automatically populated.
 You can define conditions for up to two levels of the related records and attributes.

-1. In **Route to queues**, select the queue to which the work items is routed if the conditions are met.
+1. In **Route to queues**, select the queue to which the work items are routed if the conditions are met.

 1. To configure percent allocation, select **Add queue** and do the following: